make-all/tuya-local/DEVICES.md

   _confirmed as working with Kogan KASPS10A3P3UA 3 socket + USB powerstrip
 - 4 way powerstrip with USB
   _confirmed as working with AOFO ZLD-44EU-W_
+- 4 way powerstrip with USB and restore power state config.
 - Generic smartplug with power monitoring (older models) _confirmed as working with Kogan, Blitzwolf and Gosund single smartplugs (smartplugv1)_
 - Generic smartplug with power monitoring (newer models)